Gibbs Sampler Algorithm

 Example 1: Create a sample of size 2,000 from a bivariate normal distribution with μ1 = 2, μ2 = 1, σ1 = .5, σ2 = 1.5 and ρ = .6 using Gibbs Sampler.

-We create a sample of 2,100 points (xi, yi) where we throw away 100 of the initial values.
-We start with an initial value for x0 of zero, and then at each iteration, we look for random values such that
+We create a sample of 2,100 points (xi, yi) where we throw away the first 100 values.
+We start with an initial values for x0 and y0 of zero, and then at each iteration, we look for random values such that

-The result is shown in Figure 1 where only the first five sample pairs (xi, yi) are displayed and where range B2:B6 shows the target parameters of the bivariate normal distribution.
+The result is shown in Figure 1 where only the first eight of 2,100 sample pairs (xi, yi) are displayed in columns H and I, and where range B2:B6 shows the target parameters of the desired bivariate normal distribution.

-Figure 1 – Gibbs Sample for bivariate normal distribution
+Figure 1 – Gibbs Sampler for bivariate normal distribution

 Representative Formulas